JNRowe/vim-configs/localcfg/menu.rst

 .. tip::

     I use `per-terminal themeing for neomutt`_ by adding ``source
-    $my_cfgdir/colour_$TERM.rc`` to my main config file.
+    $my_cfgdir/colour_$TERM.rc`` to my main configuration file.
 This makes it easier to set appropriate colours based on dark backgrounds and such.

 For openbox_::